SLC Media Guide

 The Federal Bureau of Investigation (FBI) has jurisdiction over incidents that occur onboard an aircraft, hostage taking, hijacking and other federally regulated criminal activity.

-Initial briefings from the Department of Airports will consist of the following information if it is available: general nature of the incident, airline involved, flight number, type of aircraft and destination/origin.
-Initial information may be posted on the Airport's website at: www.slcairport.com.
-During large scale or long term incidents, information will be posted on Facebook or Twitter as well as the website.
-It will be best to go there for updates since phone lines have the potential to be overwhelmed.
+Initial briefings from SLCDA will consist of the following information if it is available: general nature of the incident, airline involved, flight number, type of aircraft and destination/origin.
+During major incidents or long-term situations, information will be posted on the Airport’s website at: www.slcairport.com and via social media (Twitter, Facebook).

-The following information will be provided when the incident is not airline or aircraft related: type of incident, agency involved, contact person (as available), number of persons involved and location.
+The following information will be provided when the incident is not airline or aircraft related: type of incident, agency involved, contact person, number of persons involved and location.

-As confirmed information develops, applicable updates will come from the Department of Airports or from the airline, company or organization involved.
+As confirmed information develops, applicable updates will come from SLCDA or from the airline, company or organization involved.

-Adverse weather conditions could affect airport operations due to airfield condition, visibility or other reasons.
-The airport does not close during most inclement weather conditions.
+Adverse weather conditions could impact Airport operations due to airfield condition, visibility or other reasons.
+The Airport does not typically close during most inclement weather conditions.
 At times, there may be a slow down or suspension of aircraft operations in order to clear snow and ice from the airfield or to wait for conditions to improve.
-Operations may also slow down to accommodate aircraft de-icing.
+Operations may also be delayed to accommodate aircraft de-icing.

 When covering routine news stories at the Airport, identification will not be required although it may be to your advantage to carry it.
-If access to the airfield or other secure area is required, you may be asked to present official identification of the media organization you represent.
-In some instances, you may be asked to wear an identifying armband or visitor badge distributed by the Department of Airports.
-You will only be allowed to enter these areas with a sanctioned escort.
-We ask that you send the minimum number of people necessary to cover the event (i.e. one reporter and one camera operator).
-Also, it will be in your best interest to use vehicles with company identification while covering news.
+To access the terminal, airfield or other secure area you will be required to have a temporary airport pass.
+Contact the Communication and Marketing director with the name and date of birth for the reporter and/or photographer at least 24-hours in advance.
+You will be required to go to the Airport’s Badging Office to pick up the badge.
+After obtaining the badge, you will only be allowed to enter these areas with a sanctioned escort.
+It is recommended that you send the minimum number of people necessary to cover the event (i.e. one reporter and one camera operator).
+Also, it is in the media outlet’s best interest to use vehicles with company identification while covering news at the airport.

 Alert 2 (Major Difficulty) an Alert 2 indicates that a situation exists that requires the immediate dispatch of emergency equipment and personnel.